Financial-Times/origami/MIGRATION.md

 Headings are now sans-seif "product" headings by default.

-Only direct children on `o-typography-wrapper` are styled.
+Only direct children of `o-typography-wrapper` are styled.

 ### Migrating from v4 to v5